 What is the name of the final award I will receive on completion of the programme?

 The award is MA Professional Practice in Dance Technique Pedagogy.

 Is there an upper age limit for the qualification?

 No - the ISTD and Middlesex University welcome learners of all ages.

-Are you baffled by all the acronyms used?
+Glossary of terms Are you baffled by all the acronyms used?
 Please click here for more information.